eddiewebb/json-resume/src/content/blog/us-household-goes-metric/index.md

 ## Join Us (the world..)

 If you're looking to jump-start your adoption of metric and standard measures, I am including some found and created resources to help my family see, size, estimate, write and speak in metric measures!

+### But our measure makes American unique!

+I mean, yeah but...

+Anyway, more importantly it is _not_ American!
+It's Imperial, as in _British_ Imperial.
+The measures of our very nemesis we threw off to found this nation.
+(Love you now, just making apoint here! )

+It's probably for those reasons early fore fathers tried to convert to metric before the country grew larger.

+Plus accepting standard measures is better for consumers and industry alike in the long term as more products standardize and expand markets.